Sheila-Ha/Portfolio/README.md

 ## Description
-  - This project is intended to kick off my work portfolio
+  - This project is intended to kick off my work portfolio.
+Within the site you will see examples of a demo site I have created.
+At a later date I will add my resume and currently at the bottom you will find my various contact information.
+This site is 100% responsive for viewing on a variety of devices.

   ### What are the aspects of my website?
     - About me